blockchainsllc/in3-docs/docs/api-c.md

 bytes_t* serialize_tx_receipt(d_token_t *receipt);
 ```

-Ceates rlp-encoded raw bytes for a receipt.
+Creates rlp-encoded raw bytes for a receipt.

 The bytes must be freed with b_free after use!